 a belly full of hot peppers is NMO and stomach problems

-NMO and Stomach Problems
+NMOSD and Stomach Problems

-Stomach problems have truly always been an issue for me but never a constant or life-altering problem.
+Stomach problems have always been an issue for me, but never a constant or life-altering problem.
 Well, I may have finally hit that point.
 In May while visiting my mother for a few weeks, I had some spicy food and my stomach said no. It said no by paining a flamethrower attack in my abdomen and throat.
 It wasn't a painful situation but one that made me so lethargic and miserable that I just laid on the couch all day doing nothing.

 With some small changes in diet, I was slowly getting back to normal.
 The acid taste was still an issue and lasted for about a month.
 It wasn’t anything I couldn't handle but still made me feel miserable.

 I truly don’t know if this has any other meaning behind it.
-I don’t know if this is from NMO but I like to believe it is.
-Blaming everything on NMO makes it easier - it’s almost like a comfort mechanism, reassuring myself there are no more issues with my body.
+I don’t know for sure if this is from NMOSD but I to believe it is.
+Blaming everything on NMOSD makes it easier.
+It’s almost like a comfort mechanism, reassuring myself there are no more issues with my body beyond my NMOSD.
 Could this be a problem?
 Most likely.
-The smart thing would be to see a doctor but that’s way too easy.
-My phobia of doctors and trusting people has severely decreased over the years.
-I used to be so trusting of what they had to say and now I question everything.

 After some time I ended up with a stomach bug in August.
 That was a wake-up call from hell.
 I couldn’t eat or drink anything at all.
 Then my friends went on vacation so it was just me and the cats.
 I hated it and loved it.
 I love to be in a quiet house when I’m sick.
 Sometimes I like it when I don’t know what’s really going on with me.
 But the cats did their best to keep me company and stayed by my side.
 They both slept in my bed the whole time.
 Gotta love those kitties!